Alluxio/alluxio/docs/en/overview/JobService.md

 The job service also supports data transformation.
 More details can be found at [Data Transformations]({{ '/en/core-services/Transformation.html' | relativize_url }})

+### Async Submission

+The job service now supports async submission mode for distributedLoad and distributedCp commands.
+After the submission is completed, user will get a JobControlId from the terminal for their command.
+User can check command status using `getCmdStatus` command.
+More details can be found at [User Command Line Interface]({{ '/en/operation/User-CLI.html' | relativize_url }})

 ## Inspection Commands

 The job service provides a number of inspection commands.